tareq1988/wp-php-cs-fixer/readme.md

 ### Example File

 The example [.php_cs.example](https://github.com/tareq1988/wp-php-cs-fixer/blob/master/.php_cs.example) file should be a fine starting point for your plugins.
-Just drop the file into your plugin folder by renaming to `.php_cs` and you are good to go.
+Just drop the file into your plugin folder by renaming to `.php-cs-fixer.php` and you are good to go.

 Upon configuring everything, run `php-cs-fixer fix` from the commandline.